Chapter 1 – First of Summer

-"If I maim you, it will be your fault, not mine."
+"If I maim you, it'll be your fault, not mine."

-"But that will just prove that I obviously hit a nerve."
+"But that'll just prove that I obviously hit a nerve."

 I finally reached the end of the thread.
-I couldn't stop the words I kept secret from tumbling out of my mouth.
+I couldn't stop the words I kept secret for so long from tumbling out of my mouth.

 "No wonder you can't keep a girlfriend for more than two months.
 They couldn't stand the cold," I said scornfully.

 His eyes became hooded.
-For some reason, he always took offense whenever I criticized him for his manwhorish ways.
+He always took offense whenever I criticized him on his man-whorish ways.
 It was what usually jumpstarted our arguments.
 I didn't see the point of his irritation.
-It's not like I wasn't telling the truth.
+It wasn't like I wasn't telling the truth.